etiamz/optiscope/README.md

 After the outermost reduction `((λx. ...) (λw. ...))` is complete, the two occurrences of `(λw. ((λv. v) w))` are now shared through the same parameter `x`.
 However, as this shared part is participating in both `((λw. ((λv. v) w)) y)` & `((λw. ((λv. v) w)) z)` simultaneously, it must be copied for the both redexes, lest substitution in either redex should affect the other one.
 In doing so, graph reduction also copies the redex `((λv. v) w)`, thereby duplicating work.

 _Optimal evaluation_ (in Lévy's sense [^levy-thesis] [^levy-optimal-reductions]) is a technique of reducing lambda terms to their normal forms, in practice done through so-called _interaction nets_, which are graphs of special symbols & unconditionally local rewriting rules.
-To reduce a lambda term, an optimal evaluator (1) translates the term to an interaction net, (2) applies a number of interactions (rewritings) in a non-deterministic order, & (3) when no more rules can be applied, translates the resulting net back to the syntactical universe of the lambda calculus.
+To reduce a lambda term, an optimal evaluator (1) translates the term to an interaction net, (2) applies a number of interactions (rewritings) in an implementation-defined order, & (3) when no more rules can be applied, translates the resulting net back to the syntactical universe of the lambda calculus.
 Unlike the other discussed techniques, it performes no copying whatsoever, thereby achieving _maximal sharing_ of redexes.

 In practice, this is how an interaction net looks like: